The Big Show

 * * *

 "Tout's up to something," she continued, returning her attention to Mariah.
 "That's the only logical explanation for it, and somehow he's found a way to enter your subconscious.
-I hope I'm wrong, but if that's what's going on here, we're in real trouble—which means that we've got no time to lose.
+I hope I'm wrong, but if that's what's going on here, we're in real trouble—which means we've got no time to lose.
 It's still too dark to head for Lydia, but as soon as it's light enough, we need to get moving."

 * * *